 Gnats are attracted to decaying organic material such as fruit and food.
 Ensure that you regularly take out the trash and dispose of any rotting food or fruit straight away.
 This will remove the gnat’s food source and deter them from the area.
-Additionally a vinegar gnat trap can be very effective when used next to your trash cans.
+Additionally, a homemade vinegar gnat trap can be very effective when used next to your trash cans.

-You should also cover your trash cans with an air tight lid and clean them regularly.
+You should also cover your trash cans with an airtight lid and clean them regularly.

 As well as disposing of any rotten or decaying fruit, you should also move your fresh fruit into the refrigerator or store it in carefully sealed containers.
 If you leave your fruit out in the open, gnats will be attracted to it before it even starts to decay.

 No one’s suggesting that your house is untidy, and gnats certainly aren’t a sign of that, but if you are suffering from an infestation, it is definitely worth cleaning your house from top to bottom.
 This may help you to identify and eradicate the source of the problem.

 In addition to this, make sure that you wash plates and dishes as soon as they are used.
 We’re all guilty of putting them to one side whilst we get on with our lives and returning to wash them later.
 But this will only serve to attract more gnats and encourage them to gather in your kitchen, so wash your dishes as soon as you’ve used them.

 Doors and Windows